leoc39129/fantasy_football_analytics/readme.md

 We'll be using these endpoints
-1. "games" for Game - load in games from 2022-present
+1. "games" for Game - load in games from 2022-present Use team_id and season to get a season's worth of games
 2. "games/statistics/players" for PlayerGame - using the games we have, get players and their performances, we'll have to validate whether the player is in the database before adding their PlayerGame